Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/02_pioreactor_20ml_v1.0_to_v1.1/03-build-vial-holder.md

 "user-guide/hardware-assembly/upgrade-version/vial-holders-with-orings.png"]}>

 :::info
 The vial holder of the v1.1 now comes in two halves; a top vial holder and a bottom vial holder.
 Both have grooves to insert O-rings for a more secure hold on your vials and increased protection against leaks.
 The <Highlight color={colors.magenta}>thinner O-ring (#024)</Highlight> fits into the top piece.
 The <Highlight color={colors.orange}>thicker O-ring (#121)</Highlight> lines the bottom piece.
-The O-rings are pre-lubricated with a silicone-based lube.
 :::

+0. The O-rings are pre-lubricated with a silicone-based lubricant.
+Remove any excess lubricant from the O-rings.
 1. The top vial holder has <Highlight color={colors.blue}>a groove within the body</Highlight> where the <Highlight color={colors.magenta}>thinner #024 O-ring</Highlight> sits.
 Carefully insert the O-ring using your fingers, making sure to not twist the O-ring.
 2. Run your finger inside the now-occupied groove, pushing the O-ring into place to ensure a snug fit.
 3. The bottom vial holder has a groove for the <Highlight color={colors.orange}>thicker #121 O-ring</Highlight>.
 The O-ring will sit between the base of the holder and the heater PCB.
 Carefully insert the O-ring using your fingers.
 Make sure to not twist the O-ring.